bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux
 =============

-~+Bedrock Linux~x allows to run a linux system that is composed of different linux distributions, and can integrate typically incompatible components into one largely cohesive system.
+~+Bedrock Linux~x allows to run a linux system that is composed of different linux distributions.
+It integrates typically incompatible components into one largely cohesive system.

 For example, one could have: